 Access to Hwb is at the discretion of Welsh Government and unacceptable use (as highlighted but not limited to that above) may result in your log-in being suspended or revoked.
 You may also be subject to disciplinary actions in accordance with your organisation’s Disciplinary Policy.

-We hope to provide Supply Teacher Hwb accounts with access to Google for Education later in the year.
+Supply Teacher Hwb accounts now have access to Google for Education.

 The Welsh Government’s newsletter, Dysg, is a resource that provides the latest information on upcoming training and events, as well as other information on developments within the education sector in Wales.
 Subscribe to Dysg here.

 Employment of supply teachers

 In Wales supply teachers are employed in a number of ways.
 Under the local management of schools framework as outlined in the Staffing of Maintained Schools (Wales) Regulations 2006 schools are responsible for making decisions about how they organise, recruit, deploy and manage an effective school workforce.
 This means the arrangements currently in place for deploying supply teachers differ markedly across Wales depending on local needs, geographical constraints, and language and subject requirements.
 These decisions reflect the school’s individual circumstances and resources and priorities as identified in their School Development Plan (SDP).